Skip to main content

 Real Estate Investment Trusts

 Investors often put money into real estate through a Real Estate Investment Trust (REIT).
-A REIT trades on an exchange like a stock and have special tax treatment.
+A REIT trades on an exchange like a stock and has special tax treatment.
 There are different types of REITs that specialize in various types of real estate.
 For example, if you wanted to invest in hotel properties, you could consider investing in a hotel REIT.
 They enable you to invest in real estate without having to actually buy and maintain a building or property.
 There are also REITs that let you invest in land with no buildings on it.

 Commodities